-Women pre apprentices from across the US have attended and graduated from the pre-apprenticeship class in Benicia California.
+National Women's Cohort Class September 2017: Women pre-apprentices from across the US have attended and graduated from the pre-apprenticeship class in Benicia California.
 This class offered training in basic ironworking and will result in entry into the various state programs.

-March 2017 class looking good in their Miller Welding attire
+March 2017 class in their Miller Welding attire

-The ladies visit the Alfred Zampa Memorial Bridge
+The class visits the Alfred Zampa Memorial Bridge

 General President Eric Dean and California District Council President Don Zampa visit the second National Women’s Welding Class held in Benicia California in June, 2016.
 Also pictured are Instructor Carrie Steel and Director Dick Zampa.